Roelanb/d3-excelgrid/vibecoding/ReportGenerator/llm-integration.md

 Also allow the prompt to interact with the existing report allowing for changes by the ai on the report.

 Keep a history of the prompts and the responses.
 Use this with subsequent prompts to generate or adjust the report.

+Update the LLM integration in the report maker to use the new datatable object and improved header and footer objects.
+Also make use of the report parameters like name, description, author, etc.

+Add a selection of base llms to use.
+Add to the list:
+- mistralai/devstral-2512
+- qwen/qwen3-coder
+- x-ai/grok-code-fast-1
+- openai/gpt-5.2
+- anthropic/claude-opus-4.5
+- google/gemini-3-pro-preview